seatgeek/docker-mirror/README.md

 This project will copy public DockerHub repositories to a private registry.

-It's possible to filter by docker tags, tag age and number of latest tags.
+It's possible to filter by docker tags, tag age and number of latest tags, it is also possible to use a private docker registry.

 <!-- TOC -->